Trinity College (Randolph County, N.C.) collection, 1839-1992

 In 1851, the Legislature of North Carolina chartered Union Institute Academy as Normal College, a school for white male students.
 The North Carolina Conference of the Episcopal Church, South accepted Normal College as its official college in 1856.
 The school was rechartered as Trinity College in 1859.
 Craven was elected president of the college that same year.

-Braxton Craven and several of the institution's benefactors and trustees throughout its iterations were enslavers.
+Braxton Craven and several of the institution's benefactors and trustees were enslavers.
 Craven gave lectures in his courses advocating for the system of slavery.
 During the Civil War, college administrators established a company of students known as the Trinity Guard and a military department to maintain enrollment while also assisting the Confederacy.

 Acquisition information: